josepablocam/transfer/README.md

 You should see prints to stdout indicating what is being populated into the database.

-You can then interact with `transfer` by launching `python` or `ipython` and running
+You can then interact with `wranglesearch` by launching `python` or `ipython` and running

 ```